When does a perturbation of the equations preserve the normal cone: Introduction

 \section{Introduction}

 Let $I = (f_1,...,f_r)$ be an ideal in a local ring $(R,\fm)$.
-We call an ideal $I' = (f_1',...,f_r')$ a small perturbation of $I$ if $f_i' \equiv f_i \mod \fm^n$ for $n \gg 0$.
+An ideal $I' = (f_1',...,f_r')$ is called a small perturbation of $I$ if $f_i' \equiv f_i \mod \fm^N$ for $N \gg 0$.
 It is of great interest to know which properties of $R/I$ are preserved by $R/I'$ under small perturbation.
 For instance, when studying the singularities of an analytic space we often want to replace the defining power series by their $n$-jets for some $n \gg 0$.
-This problem have been studied by many mathematicians, mainly with the aim to find necessary or sufficient conditions for $R/I \cong R/I'$ (see e.g. \cite{CS1,CS2,GP,MS}).
+This problem have been studied in singularity theory, mainly with the aim to find necessary or sufficient conditions for $R/I \cong R/I'$ (see e.g. \cite{CS1,CS2,GP,MS}).

 In 1996, Srinivas and Trivedi \cite{ST1} showed that the Hilbert-Samuel function of $R/I$ with respect to an $\fm$-primary ideal $J$ does not change under small perturbations of $I$ if $R$ is a generalized Cohen-Macaulay ring and $f_1,...,f_r$ is part of a system of parameters.
 They conjectured that the same is true if $R$ is an arbitrary local ring and $f_1,...,f_r$ is a filter-regular sequence, which means that $f_1,...,f_r$ is locally a regular sequence on the punctured spectrum.
 The conjecture of Srinivas and Trivedi has been recently solved by Ma, Quy and Smirnov \cite{MQS}.
+Their proof is based on two deep results of Huneke and Trivedi on the height of ideals \cite{HT} and of Eisenbud on approximation of complexes \cite{Ei}.
 Actually, Srinivas and Trivedi \cite{ST1} as well as Ma, Quy and Smirnov \cite{MQS} proved that $\gr_J(R/I) \cong \gr_J(R/I')$, which implies that the Hilbert-Samuel functions of $R/I$ and $R/I'$ with respect to $J$ are the same.
-This isomorphism is of great interest because $\Spec(\gr_J(R/I))$ is the normal cone and $\Proj(\gr_J(R/I))$ is the exceptional fiber of the blow-up of $R/I$ along $J$.

-Let us call the least number $N$ such that if $I' = (f_1',...,f_r')$ with $f_i' \equiv f_i \mod J^N$, then $\gr_J(R/I) \cong \gr_J(R/I')$, the {\em perturbation index} of $\gr_J(R/I)$.
-The proof of Ma, Quy and Smirnov \cite{MQS} is based on two deep results of Huneke and Trivedi on the height of ideals \cite{HT} and of Eisenbud on approximation of complexes \cite{Ei}, which does not reveal how the perturbation index could be estimated.
-This problem is crucial for applications, for instance, if we want to approximate an analytic singularity by an algebraic singularity.
-In fact, Ma, Quy and Smirnov asked the following question: